Soyuz 11: Flight

 The Soyuz 7K-OKS spacecraft was launched on 6 June 1971, from the Baikonur Cosmodrome in the central Kazakh Soviet Socialist Republic, and used the callsign Yantar (Amber).
-Several months earlier, the first mission to the Salyut, Soyuz 10, had failed to successfully dock with the station.
+Several months earlier, the first mission to the Salyut, Soyuz 10, had failed to dock successfully with the station.
 During the first day of the flight, maneuvers were made to effect a rendezvous with the uncrewed Salyut (1971-032A).
 When Soyuz 11 was 6 to 7 km from Salyut, automatic devices took over, and in 24 minutes closed the gap between the two ships to 9 m and reduced the relative speed difference to 0.2 m/s.
 Control of the ships went from automatic back to manual at 100 m.
 Docking took 3 hours 19 minutes to complete and involved making the connection mechanically rigid, engaging various electrical and hydraulic links, and establishing air-tight seals before locks could be opened.
 When the pressure was equalized between the ships, the locks were opened and all three members of the crew passed into Salyut 1.
 Soyuz 11 successfully docked with Salyut 1 on 7 June 1971 and the cosmonauts remained on board for 22 days, setting space endurance records that would hold until the American Skylab 2 mission in May and June 1973.

 Upon first entering the station, the crew encountered a smoky and burnt atmosphere, and after replacing part of the ventilation system, spent the next day back in their Soyuz until the air cleared.
 Their stay in Salyut was productive, including live television broadcasts.
 A fire broke out on day 11 of their stay, causing mission planners to consider abandoning the station.
 The planned highlight of the mission was to have been the observation of an N1 rocket launch, but the launch was postponed.
 The crew also found that using the exercise treadmill, as they were required to twice a day, caused the whole station to vibrate.
 Pravda released news of the mission and regular updates while it was in progress.